guettli/intranets/README.md

 If you use it for brainstorming, then state this at the top of the page.

+# DRY: Don't repeat yourself

+People like to help.
+Helping gives a warm comfortable feeling.
+Some people like to help by writing documentation.
+But wait!
+Not too fast!

+Documenting something three times in three different places does not help.
+It is the opposite: It confuses.

+**DRY: Don't repeat yourself**

+Create **one** place to define a term or a process.
+Then use hyperlinks on other pages to point to the single source of truth.

 # I need your feedback

 Please tell me what is nice and useful or wrong and useless.
 Please write me an email (info.intranets@thomas-guettler.de) or [create an issue](https://github.com/guettli/intranets/issues).